Five things to keep in mind when planning an Erasmus+ BIP

 2. Set it up

-While the collaboration will likely start digitally, in our experience a physical planning meeting before the program kicks off is something worth considering.
+While the collaboration will likely start digitally, in our experience a physical planning meeting before the programme kicks off is something worth considering.
 This will allow the team to get to know each other better.

 Our BIP team meets before the kick-off to develop a common study plan over the course of a few days.
 During this week, we also plan the frequency and focus of digital meetings, dates for student recruitment, a local pre-kick-off in each institution, an online phase kick-off, and dates for an intensive study week.

-3. Program up
+3. Programme up

 Once the team is in place, efforts should focus on exploring common interests and competencies with an aim to develop a shared understanding of a theme.
 While ethical reflections on mental health are an umbrella theme of our BIP, each edition focuses on a specific aspect of this topic.
 The first BIP focused on values, followed by a 2024 focus on stigma.
 The theme for 2025, ‘helping the helpers’, emerged as relevant during reflections with students in Bochum.

 The successful participants earn 3 ECTS.
 Special attention should be paid to establishing a good balance between lectures, group work, field trips, and extracurriculars.
-We have good experiences with organisation of public program, such as open lectures, and with sharing local nature and culture.
+We have good experiences with organisation of public programme, such as open lectures, and with sharing local nature and culture.
 During the intensive week students work in groups on an assigned task of the week, results of which they present on the final day.

-Be mindful of differences in educational programs, English language skills (both for students and staff), and culture.
+Be mindful of differences in educational programmes, English language skills (both for students and staff), and culture.
 While there is always a risk of getting lost in translation, we learned that there is also a risk of being lost in legislation.
 For example, mental health care is organised differently in Norway and Germany which is reflected in policy, unwritten rules, and study plans.

 4. Practicalities